 The developing and reviewing dress codes policy can be found here:

-In 2007, the Victorian Government conducted an inquiry into Dress Codes in schools, and found gender differences in dress codes and school uniform policies to be an area of risk for schools with respect to discrimination.
+The report found gender differences in dress codes and school uniform policies to be an area of risk for schools with respect to discrimination.
 The final report generated by the inquiry stated that “school councils are… advised to formulate, as far as practicable, dress code requirements that are similar for both sexes.
 In general, where options are to be available, they should be available to both boys and girls” (p.
 48).